Francesca Stavrakopoulou

 Francesca Stavrakopoulou (/ˌstævrækəˈpuːluː/ stav-rack-ə-POO-loo; Φραντζέσκα Σταυρακοπούλου; born 3 October 1975) is a British biblical scholar and broadcaster.
 She is currently Professor of Hebrew Bible and Ancient Religion at the University of Exeter.
 The main focus of her research is on the Hebrew Bible, and on Israelite and Judahite history and religion.

 She also popularises biblical historical subjects as a TV presenter on BBC2 and Channel 4.
-She comments on the historicity of the Bible and Hebrew Bible (Old Testament) narratives, the role of women in the Abrahamic religions and the development of the Biblical texts.
+She comments on the historicity of the Bible, the role of women in the Abrahamic religions, and the development of the Biblical texts.

 Early life and education

 Francesca Stavrakopoulou was born on 3 October 1975 to an English mother and a Greek father.
 Stavrakopoulou was brought up in no particular religion and is a self-described atheist.
 She was educated at the Godolphin and Latymer School and won an exhibition to Worcester College, Oxford.

 Career

 Stavrakopoulou was awarded a D.Phil. in theology by the University of Oxford.
 Her dissertation, which examined the creation of an imagined past within the Hebrew Bible, was subsequently published as King Manasseh and Child Sacrifice: Biblical Distortions of Historical Realities.

-Stavrakopoulou filled subsequent teaching and research positions at Oxford at Worcester College, as a junior research fellow and as a career development fellow in the Faculty of Theology, leaving Oxford in 2005.
+She filled teaching and research positions at Worcester College as a junior research fellow and as a career development fellow in the Faculty of Theology until leaving Oxford in 2005.

-Stavrakopoulou took up a position in Hebrew Bible and Ancient Religion in the University of Exeter's Department of Theology and Religion in 2005, rising to the level of senior lecturer by March 2011.
+Upon her departure from Oxford, Stavrakopoulou took up a position in Hebrew Bible and Ancient Religion in the University of Exeter's Department of Theology and Religion, rising to the level of senior lecturer by March 2011.
 She was head of Theology and Religion at Exeter between 2013 and 2016.

-In 2011, Stavrakopoulou was secretary of the British-based Society for Old Testament Study in 2011, and member of the European Association of Biblical Studies and of the US-based Society of Biblical Literature.
+Stavrakopoulou was secretary of the British-based Society for Old Testament Study in 2011, and member of the European Association of Biblical Studies and of the US-based Society of Biblical Literature.

 In 2021, she published God: An Anatomy, her first book for non-scholarly audiences.
-The book received critical acclaim, as well as some controversy.